yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/intune-shared-devicecategory-delete.md

 Namespace: microsoft.graph

+> **Important:** APIs under the /beta version in Microsoft Graph are subject to change.
+Use of these APIs in production applications is not supported.

 > **Note:** The Microsoft Graph API for Intune requires an [active Intune license](https://go.microsoft.com/fwlink/?linkid=839381) for the tenant.

 Deletes a [deviceCategory](../resources/intune-shared-devicecategory.md).
 ## Prerequisites
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).